foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 ### Interleaving datasets

 In case of multiple datasets the user can request how the datasets are to be interleaved.
-The probabilies specified by users in the config `sampling.ratio` can be collected from individual datasets and passed to [`datasets.interleave_datasets`](https://huggingface.co/docs/datasets/v3.0.1/en/package_reference/main_classes#datasets.interleave_datasets).
+The probabilities specified by users in the config `sampling.ratio` can be collected from individual datasets and passed to [`datasets.interleave_datasets`](https://huggingface.co/docs/datasets/v3.0.1/en/package_reference/main_classes#datasets.interleave_datasets).

 ### Streaming datasets